alvarogarcia7/blog_source/source/_posts/2015-05-09-self-study-in-april-2015.markdown

 ## Realizing quality improvement through test driven development: results and experiences of four industrial teams

-This video has been extracted to a [post][tdd-in-industrial-teams] of its own.
+This paper has been extracted to a [post][tdd-in-industrial-teams] of its own.

 [tdd-in-industrial-teams]: ../../../../2015/05/12/paper-tdd-in-industrial-teams/